-The AAP describes the State's funding plans for the coming program year and certifies program compliance with the CP, HOME Investment Partnerships (HOME), National Housing Trust Fund (HTF), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) programs.
+The AAP describes the State's funding plans for the coming program year and certifles program compilance with the CP, HOME Investment Partnerships (HOME), National Housing Trust Fund (HTF), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) programs.

-For PY2021, the State anticipates receiving approximately \$3,000,000 in HOME funds, \$450,000 in ESG funds, and \$250,000 in HOPWA funds, for use primarily in the Counties of Hawali, Kauai and Maui.
-Approximately \$3,000,000 is expected under the HTF program, which may be used in the Counties of Hawali, Kauai and Maui, and the City and County of Honolulu.
+For PY2022, the State anticipates receiving approximately \$3,000,000 in HOME funds, \$450,000 in ESG funds, and \$250,000 in HOPMA funds, for use primarily in the Counties of Hawali, Kaual and Maul.
+Approximately \$3,000,000 is anticipated under the HTF program, which may be used in the Countles of Hawali, Kaual, Maul, and the City and County of Honolulu.
 These HUD programs provide funding to expand the supply of affordable housing for low- and moderate-income families, restrict increases in homelessness, and provide preventative programs and activities for the homeless in the State.

-An informational packet describing the HOME, HTF, ESG and HOPWA programs is posted on HHFDC's website at http://hawall.gov/dbedt/hhfdc and available for public viewing at the following Public Libraries: Hilo, Island of Hawaii; Lihue, Island of Kauai; Kahului, Island of Maui; Kaimuki, Kaneohe, Pearl City, Hawaii State Library's Documents Center, and UH Library's Serials Receiving, Island of Oahu.
-A copy can also be picked up at the following agencies between the hours of 7:45 a.m. to 4:30 p.m.:
+An informational packet describing the HOME, HTF, ESG and HOPWA programs is posted on HHFPC's website at http://hawaii.gov/dbedt/hhfdc and available for public viewing at the following Public Libraries: Hilo, Island of Hawaii; Lihue, Island of Kauai; Kahului, Island of Maui; Kalmuki, Kaneohe, Pearl City, Hawaii State Library's Documents Center, and UH Library's Serials Receiving, Island of Oahu.